 I shared all of this to say that it’s okay to not be where you thought you would be.
 Thirty is not old.
 You don’t have to have it all figured out.
 Life is full of surprises (some good, some bad).
 Sometimes your plans get derailed, or you might change your mind completely.
 Which is why it’s so important to experiment with hobbies and interests in your twenties.
 I wish I dabbled more in extracurricular activities, maybe I would’ve realized my true passion sooner.
 I would’ve picked a completely different major and invested more time in what I truly loved to do.
 I have new goals, but my number one goal is to be happy and find peace in the midst of the madness.
 Regardless of the setbacks that we face, we have to find a way to keep going and not to be so hard on ourselves.
 So, you’re not alone.
 You rarely see people who have it all, and even when they look like they do it’s never what it appears to be.
 Life will never be perfect, but it’s how we choose to live it that matters.
 Focus on what makes you happy and what truly matters.
 All you can do is try your best.
 If you keep going, you’ll get there, or maybe even stumble across something even better.

 We’re evolving every year.
 Our wants and desires change overtime.
 What you wanted yesterday might not be what you want today.
 Today your dream might be becoming a director of a company and you seem to never get chosen no matter how much experience or education you may have.
-You continue to get looked over and then 5 years from now you’re running your own company and you’re more successful than you ever could imagine.
+You continue to get overlooked and then 5 years from now you’re running your own company and you’re more successful than you ever could imagine.
 You look back and think about where you were 5 years ago and you’re so happy that you never got that director position.
 So don’t feel like you’re behind in life.
 It’s just not your time yet.
 You’re still in your cocoon preparing to transform into something beautiful.
 You’re being molded and shaped for the greatness that has yet to come.
 Keep growing and keep going! 😉